The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 • Distribute assets to beneficiaries of the Florida probate estate.

-A provision in a last will and testament mandating that a particular probate attorney or law firm be employed as the Florida probate attorney for the personal representative is not binding on the personal representative.
+A provision in a last will and testament mandating that a particular probate attorney or Florida law firm be employed as the Florida probate attorney for the personal representative is not binding on the personal representative.
 (Back to the Top)

 13. HOW ARE ESTATE CREDITORS HANDLED?